linuxdeepin/deepin-manual/manual-assets/professional/deepin-compressor/en_US/index.md

 6. Click **Compress**.

+7. After compression is successfully finished, you can:

-7. Click **View** to view the specific storage location or click **Back** to return to the main interface after successful compression.
+   - Click **View** to view the specific storage location.
+   - Click **Back** to return to the main interface after successful compression.

    > ![tips](icon/tips.svg)Tips: You can also right-click **Compress** to compress the file.

    ![1|compressor](jpg/compress-success.png)